jdabtieu/FBLA/docs/INSTALL.md

 sudo systemctl restart nginx
 ```

 If everything worked, you should be able to go to http://www.YOUR_DOMAIN and see the web app.
-If you get any errors, check the error logs.
+If you get any errors, check the application logs and the error logs.
 A common place for Nginx to store error logs is at `/var/log/nginx/error.log`.

 A common error is 502 with permission denied in the error log, which you can fix by doing the following:

-1. Run `namei -nom /path/to/install/FBLA/FBLAquiz.sock`.
+1. Run `namei -nom /path/to/install/FBLA/src/FBLAquiz.sock`.
 2. Ensure that the www-data user can access every item on this path.
 This can be done by granting read and execute permissions to all users, or by setting the group to www-data and granting read and execute permissions to the group.
 3. Restart Gunicorn and Nginx by running `sudo systemctl restart FBLAquiz; sudo systemctl restart nginx`.